 Figure 7: View facing south from Trafalgar Road North at property to the residential development to its south.

-Figure 8: View facing north from Trafalgar Road North showing agricultural fields to the north of the property and the dividing treeline.
+Figure 8: View facing north from Trafalgar Road North showing agricultural fields to the north of the property

 Figure 9: View facing west from Trafalgar Road North looking down tree-line driveway.